PrakyathReddy/RUST-practise/README.md

 13. mut - to make a variable mutable
 14. const VARIABLE_NAME:dataType = value; - syntax to declare a constant.
 Const declaration must declare a datatype unlike variables where it's optional.
 Always Immutable, not mut option.
 Should always be named in capitals.
 15. Rust allows programmers to declare variables with the same name.
 In such a case, the new variable overrides the previous variable.

+Cargo Commands
+Here is a list of commonly utilized cargo commands and their purpose.

+cargo new # Create a new binary executable crate cargo new --lib # Create a new library crate

+cargo build # Compiles our crate cargo build --release # Compiles our crate with optimizations cargo run # Compiles our crate and runs the compiled executable

+cargo test # Run all tests in a crate cargo doc --open # Build and open our crate's documentation in a web browser cargo clean # Cleans up temporary files created during compilation cargo publish # Publishes your crate to `crates.io`

+cargo install # Installs a binary directly from crates.io